Rip current: Danger to swimmers

-In a rip current, death by drowning occurs when a person has limited water skills and panics, or when a swimmer persists in trying to swim to shore against a strong rip current, and thus eventually becomes exhausted and drowns.
+In a rip current, death by drowning occurs when a person has limited water skills and panics, or when a swimmer persists in trying to swim to shore against a strong rip current, and eventually becomes exhausted and drowns.

-According to NOAA, over a 10-year average, rip currents cause 46 deaths annually in the United States, and 64 people died in rip currents in 2013.
-However, the United States Lifesaving Association "estimates that the annual number of deaths due to rip currents on our nation's beaches exceeds 100."
+According to the NOAA rip currents caused an average of 71 deaths annually in the United States over the ten years ending in 2022 (with 69 in 2022).

-A study published in 2013 in Australia revealed that rips killed more people on Australian territory than bushfires, floods, cyclones and shark attacks combined.
+A 2013 Australian study found that rips killed more people in Australia than bushfires, floods, cyclones and shark attacks combined.

-Management
+Survival

 People caught in a rip current may notice that they are moving away from the shore quite rapidly.
 Often, it is not possible to swim directly back to shore against a rip current, so this is not recommended.
-Contrary to popular misunderstanding, a rip does not pull a swimmer under the water; it simply carries the swimmer away from the shore in a narrow band of moving water.
+Contrary to popular misunderstanding, a rip does not pull a swimmer under the water.
+It carries the swimmer away from the shore in a narrow band of moving water.

 A rip current is like a moving treadmill, which the swimmer can get out of quite easily by swimming at a right angle, across the current, i.e. parallel to the shore in either direction.
 Rip currents are usually not very wide, so getting out of one only takes a few strokes.
-Once out of the rip current, getting back to shore is also not difficult, since waves are breaking, and floating objects (including swimmers) will be pushed by the waves towards the shore.
+Once out of the rip current, getting back to shore is not difficult, since waves are breaking, and floating objects, including swimmers, will be pushed by the waves towards the shore.

-As an alternative, people who are caught in a strong rip can simply relax (either floating or treading water) and allow the current to carry them until it dissipates completely once it is beyond the surf line.
+As an alternative, people who are caught in a strong rip can simply relax, either floating or treading water, and allow the current to carry them until it dissipates completely once it is beyond the surf line.
 Then the person can signal for help, or swim back through the surf, doing so diagonally, away from the rip and towards the shore.

-It is necessary for coastal swimmers not only to understand the danger of rip currents, but to learn how to recognize them, and how to deal with them.
-And whenever possible, it is also necessary that people enter the water only in areas where lifeguards are on duty.
+It is necessary for coastal swimmers to understand the danger of rip currents, to learn how to recognize them, and how to deal with them.
+And when possible, it is necessary that people enter the water only in areas where lifeguards are on duty.

+In a planned trial in a large rip current at Muriwai Beach in New Zealand, an Australian researcher from the School of Biological, Earth and Environmental Sciences, UNSW Sydney found that "just swim to the side" would not work as the rip current was too wide to see its sides, and said that, despite a rescue boat being near, he was unable to relax and not panic.
+The current took him 300 meters along the beach in a channel feeding the rip current, and then 400 meters offshore at "speeds approaching those of swimming world records".